Quantum Of The Seas accidents and incidents

 The incident was caused by ~300 disgruntled passengers disputing over a major itinerary change – all of them refusing to disembark.
 The scheduled itinerary included 3 call ports in Japan exclusively – Hiroshima, Tokyo, Kobe.
 Due to weather concerns (regarding Goni Typhoon), the original itinerary was changed with the Japanese ports being substituted with South Korean.

-As compensation, during the whole cruise Royal Caribbean provided all passengers with free Wi-Fi Internet and specialty dinners with lobster meals.
+As compensation, during the whole cruise, Royal Caribbean provided all passengers with free Wi-Fi Internet and speciality dinners with lobster meals.
 The protesting passengers demanded a refund for the altered route.
 Dispute talks between the shipowner RCI, local authorities and the protesting passengers lasted ~7 hours (until 1 pm), when all passengers left (some were forcibly removed from) the ship.
 By the international maritime laws, the Captain is fully authorized to cancel port stops or make itinerary changes based on a specific situation.

 |29 April 2015||Other Incidents|

 (boat rescue) On April 29, 2015, three cruise vessels – the Quantum ship, the fleet mate Enchantment of the Seas and the NCL ship Norwegian Gem assisted in a rescue operation searching for a yachtsman who fell overboard from his boat.
 Soon a USCG helicopter arrived in the area.
 Approx 1 hour later, the man was found and rescued alive.

 |23 December 2014||Crew / Passenger Injuries and Overboards|